Off-piste Skiing around Sainte Foy Tarentaise

 A local bus or transfer back to the resort which you can book through our Concierge team will be required.

-January is generally colder with good snowfalls and thus is good month for this lower altitude route.
+January is generally colder with good snowfalls and thus is a good month for this lower altitude route.

 Accessed through the trees at the bottom of the Marquise lift, one can then either cut out higher up and swing back to the nursery slopes of Sainte Foy, or if conditions are good, ski right down into the main village of Sainte Foy.